giacomo-ciro/wordle-solver/README.md

 python game.py --p
 ```

-To run multiple games automatically using my algorithm and track performance use (`--p` is the verbosity flag):
+To run multiple games automatically using my algorithm and track performance (`--p` is the verbosity flag):

 ```
 python game.py --p --r 100